stairc/cse201/README.md

   - SQL backend to keep a database of mobile apps.
   - Practice using web technologies
 - Practice using the agile methodology to deliver software
+- Efficiently assign and manage tasks during the course of the project.